real estate broker vs agent

 4. Referral agent

 A referral agent has the responsibility of finding potential customers (often called leads) and referring them to licensed real estate agents.
 Remember that referral agents are not allowed to actively handle real estate transactions under any circumstances.
 A referral agent is also called the referrer.
-After a real estate agent successfully closes on a contract with a referred customer, the referral agent will receive a certain commission fee – usually not too high as it is just a referral fee.
+After a real estate agent successfully closes a contract with a referred customer, the referral agent will receive a certain commission fee – usually not too high as it is just a referral fee.

 Real Estate Broker